I believe it is a common sense that the

 In other words, everything is like we know it from web browsers.

-It makes no sense to define top, left, right
+It makes no sense to define top, left, right and bottom coordinates

 on a static element, they will simply be ignored.